Putin, Abe hold summit to break island impasse - Journal du Cameroun

-Japanese Prime Minister Shinzo Abe’s visit marks the 25th time he and Russian President Vladimir Putin have met since 2013, a reflection of their efforts to build cooperation despite their disagreement over the Kuril islands.
+Japanese Prime Minister Shinzo Abe’s visit marks the 25th time he and Russian President Vladimir Putin have met since 2013, a reflection of their efforts to build cooperation despite their territorial disagreement.

-The Soviet Army seized the four islands, between the Sea of Okhotsk and the Pacific Ocean, in the last days of World War II.
+The Soviet army seized the four Kuril islands, between the Sea of Okhotsk and the Pacific Ocean, in the last days of World War II.

-Tokyo’s refusal to recognise Moscow’s sovereignty there has been a barrier to peace for over seven decades.
+Tokyo’s refusal to recognise Moscow’s sovereignty there has been a barrier to peace for more than seven decades.

-Despite a flurry of diplomacy since November, when the two leaders agreed to step up peace talks, recent statements from both capitals suggest a compromise is still far off.
+Despite a flurry of diplomacy since November, when the two leaders agreed to accelerate peace talks, recent statements from both capitals suggest a compromise is still far off.

-Moscow responded furiously to Abe’s New Year’s message, in which he said Russians living on the islands should be helped to accept that the “sovereignty of their homes will change”.
+Moscow responded furiously to a New Year’s message from Abe in which he said Russians living on the islands should be helped to accept that the “sovereignty of their homes will change”.

-Last week, Russian Foreign Minister Sergei Lavrov said Japan needed to stop referring to the islands as its “Northern Territories” in legislation.
-He also described Tokyo’s military alliance with Washington as problematic.
+Last week, Russian Foreign Minister Sergei Lavrov said Japan should stop referring to the islands as its “Northern Territories” in legislation and described Tokyo’s military alliance with Washington as problematic.

 “Why is Japan the only country in the world that cannot accept the results of World War II in their entirety?” he asked.

-And on Monday, Kremlin spokesman Dmitry Peskov said the peace negotiations were “in their initial stage” and would likely be a “drawn out” process — further cooling hopes for a quick resolution.
+Kremlin spokesman Dmitry Peskov said the negotiations would likely be a “drawn out” process — further cooling hopes for a quick resolution.

 Abe’s Moscow visit is the first leg of a trip to Europe, which will also include a speech at the Davos forum in Switzerland on Wednesday.